aaalexlit/hacking-human-vasculature/README.md

 ## Project description

-Here's a summary of project description:
+Here's a short summary of the competition description:

-The goal of the competition is to segment blood vessels .
-You will create a model trained on 3D Hierarchical Phase-Contrast Tomography (HiP-CT) data from human kidneys to help complete a picture of vasculature throughout a body.
+The goal of the competition is to segment blood vessels by creating a model trained on 3D Hierarchical Phase-Contrast Tomography (HiP-CT) data from human kidneys to help complete a picture of vasculature throughout a body.

-Your work will better researchers' understanding of the size, shape, branching angles, and patterning of blood vessels in human tissue.
+This work will better researchers' understanding of the size, shape, branching angles, and patterning of blood vessels in human tissue.

 Please see the detailed description on the [competitions' page](https://www.kaggle.com/competitions/blood-vessel-segmentation/overview/description)

+In this particular project we will set a bit more humble goal.
+We will only use 2D data to train a segmentation model and we will train it only on a part of the whole data.
+To solve this problem we will apply YOLOv8 segmentation model from [Ultralytics](https://docs.ultralytics.com/) training it on the selected subset of the whole competition data.

+>YOLOv8 is the latest version of YOLO by Ultralytics.
+As a cutting-edge, state-of-the-art (SOTA) model, YOLOv8 builds on the success of previous versions, introducing new features and improvements for enhanced performance, flexibility, and efficiency.
+YOLOv8 supports a full range of vision AI tasks, including detection, segmentation, pose estimation, tracking, and classification.

+## The dataset

+The complete dataset is [available on Kaggle](https://www.kaggle.com/competitions/blood-vessel-segmentation/data) This repo contains a small part of the full dataset images along with the masks that were modified compared to the original dataset by converting the original binary masks to YOLOv8-accepted text format.

+>Yashvardhan Jain, Katy Borner, Claire Walsh, Nancy Ruschman, Peter D. Lee, Griffin M. Weber, Ryan Holbrook, Addison Howard.
+(2023).
+SenNet + HOA - Hacking the Human Vasculature in 3D.
+Kaggle. https://kaggle.com/competitions/blood-vessel-segmentation

 # Reproduce the work